 Professor of Law

-Professor Orcutt, who was selected as the law school’s “Teacher of the Year” for five straight years (2004-2008), teaches courses in Business Associations, Contracts, Sales (Article 2 and the CISG) and Securities Regulation.
-He has also recently taught Mergers & Acquisition and Start-up Company Finance.
-Professor Orcutt has also taught IP, Entrepreneurialism and Foreign Direct Investment in China in the law school’s Summer Intellectual Property Institute at Tsinghua University Law School.
+Professor Orcutt, who was selected as the law school’s “Teacher of the Year” six times (2013, 2008, 2007, 2006, 2005, and 2004), teaches courses in Business Associations, Contracts, Entrepreneurial Law, and Securities Regulation.
+He has also taught courses in Mergers & Acquisition, Sales (Article 2 and the CISG), and Start-up Company Finance.
+Professor Orcutt helped create the law school’s dual JD/MBA program with UNH’s Paul College of Business and Economics.
 Professor Orcutt served as the law school’s Associate Dean for Faculty Research for three years from 2009-2012.

 Before coming to the law school, Professor Orcutt spent eight years as both a capital markets attorney and an investment banker.
 Professor Orcutt was a Principal at Robertson Stephens, a Silicon Valley investment bank, where he was the head of its West Coast Telecom Services investment banking practice.
 He also served as Chief Administrative Officer of Robertson Stephens’ M&A group and as its Associate General Counsel.
 Prior to joining Robertson Stephens, Professor Orcutt was a Corporate Finance Associate with Shearman & Sterling, serving in both its New York, NY and Paris, France offices, where he specialized in securities offerings by European companies conducting dual listings in the United States and Europe.